 Finally, as an “uninsured” driver, you could be found guilty of a misdemeanor, forced to pay a fine, potentially be sent to jail, and have your license suspended.

-Carrying full No-Fault coverage is an important way how to prepare for a car accident before it happens
+Carrying full No-Fault coverage is an important way how to prepare for a car accident in Michigan before it happens

-Carrying full auto insurance coverage is an important strategy for how to prepare for a car accident.
+Carrying full auto insurance coverage is an important strategy for how to prepare for a car accident in Michigan.
 With full coverage in place before a crash occurs, you will have the best chance of having the insurance protection you will need to cover for medical bills, lost wages and for your pain and suffering compensation.